iamdheerajjain/TrainTracker/README.md

-# 🚆 RailMate – Flutter Application
+# 🚆 TrainTracker – Flutter Application

 A **modern cross-platform mobile app** built with **Flutter** that replicates the core features of the popular Indian app *Where Is My Train*.
 This project integrates **Supabase** as the backend database and authentication layer, enabling real-time train tracking, PNR status checks, and offline caching for a seamless user experience.